YosysHQ/apicula/readme.md

 The fuzzers should be extended so that they run against all FPGA types.
 This is important to detect differences between FPGAs and generate ChipDBs for all of them.
 This does not require much in-depth knowledge.
 Just adding parameters for all FPGA types.
 A bit more involved is extending the fuzzer to fuzz global settings and constraints, these would need to be assigned config bits and toggle them accordingly.

+### Funding

-This project was funded through the <a href="/PET">NGI0 PET</a> Fund, a fund established by <a href="https://nlnet.nl">NLnet</a> with financial support from the European Commission's <a href="https://ngi.eu">Next Generation Internet</a> programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement N<sup>o</sup> 825310.
+This project was funded through the <a href="https://nlnet.nl/PET">NGI0 PET</a> and [NGI Zero Entrust](https://nlnet.nl/entrust) Fund, a fund established by <a href="https://nlnet.nl">NLnet</a> with financial support from the European Commission's <a href="https://ngi.eu">Next Generation Internet</a> programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement N<sup>o</sup> 825310 and 101069594.